Cru1seControl/Api-Parser/README.md

 Usage

 apiDoc and apiFile are your base handlers for all operations.
 The examples below show this function, make a new Document and then apply one of the other objects such as apiKeys to the Document.
+Creating json tables can be done with apiConv and then can be exported to a local file or printed as a string.

 # Dependencies
 - import requests